Climate impacts heading to 'uncharted territories of destruction' -UN chief | Science-Environment

 Climate impacts heading to 'uncharted territories of destruction' -UN chief

-Climate change impacts are "heading into uncharted territories of destruction", U.N. secretary-general António Guterres warned on Tuesday on the release of a multi-agency scientific report reviewing the latest research on the problem.
-The report https://library.wmo.int/index.php?lvl=notice_display&id=22128, led by the World Meteorological Organization, warns that the world is "going in the wrong direction" on climate change.
+The report https://library.wmo.int/index.php?lvl=notice_display&id=22128, led by the World Meteorological Organization (WMO), warns that the world is "going in the wrong direction" on climate change.
+With greenhouse gas concentrations continuing to rise in the atmosphere and world leaders failing to adopt strategies to hold global warming below 1.5 degrees Celsius above pre-industrial temperatures, the earth is inching closer to dangerous climate tipping points, the United in Science report says.

-Climate change impacts are "heading into uncharted territories of destruction", U.N. secretary-general António Guterres warned on Tuesday on the release of a multi-agency scientific report reviewing the latest research on the problem.
+The impacts of climate change are "heading into uncharted territories of destruction", U.N. secretary-general António Guterres warned on Tuesday on the release of a multi-agency scientific report reviewing the latest research on the subject.
+The report https://library.wmo.int/index.php?lvl=notice_display&id=22128, led by the World Meteorological Organization (WMO), warns that the world is "going in the wrong direction" on climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)